Current VNA Board

 Joint Campus Area Committee: doug carlson

-edgewood LIAISON COMMITTEE REPRESENTATIVES:
+edgewood LIAISON COMMITTEE REPRESENTATIVE:

 Craig Stanley